XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 	Now you have a web page hosted at GitHub.
 There are a couple of more things we need to do before deploying your Jekyll site into the repository.
 Back to _config.yml, we need to change two variables: url and baseurl. url should be your GitHub page as yourUserName.github.io. and baseurl should be empty.
 Your site will be hosted at this url 'yourUserName.github.io' after deployment.

 3. ####Deploy to GitHub
-	Finally, it is the deployment time.
+	Finally, it is deployment time.
 How exciting!
 The site will be published and we will find out if it s going to work or not.
 The deploy command lines are below, you just need to change the github repo to yours.
 	```cd _site
 	git init
 	git add --all